danieltsoukup/us_census_income/README.md

   - Baseline modeling and evaluation
 - Day 2: model optimization.
   - Iterate on data prep to process all features
-  - Add HP tuning
+  - Add HP tuning and address imbalance
-  - Add interpretation
+  - Improve evaluation and add interpretation
   - Presentation outline
 - Day 3: review and refine.
-  - Finalize exports and github repo
+  - Finalize code and sync with Github
   - Finalize and export presentation
+  - Finalize Github repo (readme), ensure reproducibility

 ## Tech Stack & Implementation

 We have used Dataiku DSS Cloud to develop the Python notebooks and organize flows for testing, training and evaluation.
-The notebooks recipes and notebooks we created are synced with this current repo.
+The recipes and notebooks we created are synced with this current repo.
 For convenience, we also exported an HTML version of each notebook (the DSS -> Github push does not keep output cells).

 Core libraries used:
 - Pandas and numpy for processing
 - Matplotlib and plotly for visuals
 - MLFlow for model tracking and saving
-- LogisticRegression (sklearn) and XGBoost for modelling
+- XGBoost for modelling
 - Optuna for HP tuning

 We exported the requirements file for easier reproducibility.